This is one of the most common reasons children come to coaching:-

 - The tension in my shoulders and clenched jaw when I’m frustrated or angry

 Do you know if your body language gives you away?
-Even if you don’t wear your heart on your sleeve like me, your body language creates an energy that other people can pick up on.
-In particular your child with their sixth sense.
-My coaching voice to the children I worked with is echoing in my head right now.
+Even if you don’t wear your heart on your sleeve like me, your body language creates an energy that other people can pick up on?

 How to help your child with friendships

 Here are 10 top tips to help you and your child with their friendship hiccups:-